lifebit-ai/cloudos-cli/README.md

 CloudOS job functionality: run and check jobs in CloudOS.

+Executing run...
-Job successfully launched to CloudOS, please check the following link: https://cloudos.lifebit.ai/app/jobs/61377c2e31de9201a5befc38
+	Job successfully launched to CloudOS, please check the following link: https://cloudos.lifebit.ai/app/jobs/6138f04331de9201a5bf387d
-Your assigned job id is: 61377c2e31de9201a5befc38 Please, wait until job completion or max wait time of 3600 seconds is reached.
+	Your assigned job id is: 6138f04331de9201a5bf387d
+	Please, wait until job completion or max wait time of 3600 seconds is reached.
 	Your current job status is: initializing.
 	Your current job status is: running.
-Your job took 264 seconds to complete successfully.
+	Your job took 303 seconds to complete successfully.
 ```

 #### Check job status